mytrannn22/Increase-website-conversion-rate/README.md

 **Recommendation:**
 * Encourage visitors to view more products: suggest relevant products, recommend hot trend items, use engaging content and high quality product images and videos.
 * Encourage visitors to take further actions - add to cart and purchase: Use effective calls to action, make it clear and straightforward.

+### QUERY #04: Total Sessions, Purchase Sessions and Conversion Rate by Traffic source

+* SQL code

+* Query results

+**Insight:** Most traffic come from email, organic drives the least traffic.
+Conversion rates do not differ among traffic sources, all around 46-47%.

+**Recommendation:** Review marketing compaigns conducted in the same time frame and compare their budgets to the total traffic and conversions to evaluate the effectiveness of marketing campaigns, allocate budget accordingly, optimize campaigns and improve the results.

 ### QUERY #05: Number of Sessions thoughout purchase process:  view product – add to cart - purchase